ThomasMBury/charlie-bury-website/content/en/blog/4-positive-ways-to-handle-rejection.md

 I recently thought about how I’m handling rejection, aside from sorrows.

-**1) Every NO Technically does Bring You Closer to a YES (if you don't stop at no...)**
+**1) Every NO Technically DOES Bring You Closer to a YES (if you don't stop at no...)**

 By logic, keep on applying and eventually you will get somewhere, a bit closer to a yes, or a thump on the nose...

-But let's forget about speculation.
+But forget about speculation.
 As every no CAN fuel your resilience.
 It is motivation to do better.
 It is a chance to reassess your plan of action, to try a new way of breaking in - all with a self-pat on the shoulder for not giving up on your vision.

 **2) The Criticism is NOT Personal**